noskla/jpegzilla/README.md

 ---
 - [Download and install Python](https://www.python.org/downloads/).
 - While installing make sure you have checked "Add Python to PATH", "pip" and "tcl/tk and IDLE"
-- Download this repository, open cmd.exe in it and go back one time (``cd ..``).
+- Download this repository, unpack it in new directory and open cmd.exe in it.
-- Install Jpegzilla: ``python -m pip install ./jpegzilla``
 - [Download the MozJPEG binary](https://mozjpeg.codelove.de/binaries.html) or [compile it for your own](https://github.com/mozilla/mozjpeg).
-- Put the cjpeg.exe and all required dll libraries in new empty directory.
+- Put the cjpeg.exe and all required dll libraries in the Jpegzilla directory.
-- Add that directory to PATH.
-[How to add things to PATH?](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho)
-- You should be able to run Jpegzilla with ``python -m jpegzilla``.
+- You should be able to run Jpegzilla with ``python jz.py``, ``py jz.py`` or even by double-clicking the jz.py file.

 ###### Windows XP
 ---